A browser must know what character sets (character encoding) to use. It is required to show the HTML page correctly.

 The biggest problem for ASCII is that it didn't have non-English letters.
 It is still in use commonly, especially in mainframe computers.

 ANSI, which was also called Windows-1252, was the default character set for Windows up to Windows 95.
 It is an extension for ASCII which adds international characters.
 It supported 256 characters using a full byte (8-bits).

 ANSI was supported by all the browsers since it was announced as the default character set of Windows.

 ISO-8859-1 became the default character encoding in HTML2.0, as most countries use characters different from ASCII.
-It is also an extension to ASCII just like ANSI and it adds international characters.
-ISO-885-1 also uses full byte to show twice as many characters than ASCII.
+It is also an extension to ASCII just like ANSI, and it adds international characters.
+ISO-885-1 also uses a full byte to show twice as many characters than ASCII.

 If an HTML4 page uses a different character encoding than ISO-8859-1, it must be defined in the <meta> tag.